Topology and Geometry of the Berkovich Ramification Locus for Rational Functions: Notation and Conventions

 For a nonconstant rational function $\varphi \in L(z)$, choose polynomials $f, g$ with no common root such that $\varphi = f / g$.
 This choice is unique up to a common nonzero factor in $L$.
 The \textbf{Wronskian} of $\varphi = f / g \in L(z)$ is defined to be

 It is a polynomial of degree at most $2\deg(\varphi)-2$ whose roots are precisely the affine critical points of $\varphi$.
 (If one wants to recover all critical points, then one should work with the homogeneous Wronskian $Y^{2\deg(\varphi)-2}\wronsk_\varphi(X/Y) \in L[X,Y]$.)
 The Wronskian depends on the choice of representation $f / g$, although we suppress this from the notation.

-\begin{proof}[Proof of Proposition~\ref{Prop: Hurwitz}] We have already observed above that $w_\varphi(x) \geq p > 0$ for every $x$ when $\varphi$ is inseparable.
-An algebraically closed field has infinite cardinality, so the formula follows in this case.
+Note that the Hurwitz Formula may be proved by counting roots of the Wronskian with appropriate weights.